 Most wage and hour violations are willful.
 The FLSA has been on the books since 1938.
 Employers know about it.
 If they violate it, especially if they have a systematic policy that violates it, courts often find the violation willful.

-If you think your employer has violated the FLSA, unpaid overtime, minimum wage violations, off-the-clock work, misclassification, reach out.
-I handle these cases on contingency.
+If you think your employer has violated the FLSA, whether unpaid overtime, minimum wage violations, off-the-clock work, or misclassification, reach out.
+I handle these cases on a contingency fee basis.
 If there is no recovery, you pay nothing, not even the costs.

 Call me at (512) 799-2048 for a free consultation.